History of Ecuador: Spanish discovery and conquest

 As the Inca Civil War raged, in 1530 the Spanish landed in Ecuador.
 Led by Francisco Pizarro, the conquistadors learned that the conflict and disease were destroying the empire.
 After receiving reinforcements in September 1532, Pizarro set out to the newly victorious Atahualpa.

 Arriving at Cajamarca, Pizarro sent an embassy, led by Hernando de Soto, with 15 horsemen and an interpreter; shortly thereafter he sent 20 more horsemen led by his brother Hernando Pizarro as reinforcements in case of an Inca attack.
-Atahualpa was in awe of these men dressed in full clothing, with long beards and riding horses (an animal he had never seen).
+The Incan emperor and his subjects alike were all captivated by the conquistadors' appearance and demeanour, specially due to their bearded faces, which recalled the legend of the Viracocha.
 In town Pizarro set a trap for the Inca and the Battle of Cajamarca began.
 The Inca forces greatly outnumbered the Spanish; however, the Spanish superiority of weapons and tactics and the fact that the most trusted Inca generals were in Cusco led to an easy defeat and the capture of the Incan Emperor.

 During the next year Pizarro held Atahualpa for ransom.
 The Incas filled the Ransom Room with gold and silver awaiting a release that would never happen.
 On August 29, 1533, Atahualpa was garroted.
 The Spanish then set out to conquer the rest of Tawantinsuyu, capturing Cuzco in November 1533.

-Benalcázar, Pizarro's lieutenant and fellow Extremaduran, had already departed from San Miguel with 140 foot soldiers and a few horses on his conquering mission to Ecuador.
+Benalcázar, Pizarro's lieutenant and fellow Extremaduran, had already departed from San Miguel with 140-foot soldiers and a few horses on his conquering mission to Ecuador.
 At the foot of Mount Chimborazo, near the modern city of Riobamba (Ecuador), he met and defeated the forces of the great Inca warrior Rumiñahui with the aid of Cañari tribesmen who served as guides and allies to the conquering Spaniards.
 Rumiñahui fell back to Quito, and, while in pursuit of the Inca army, Benalcázar encountered another, quite sizable, conquering party led by Guatemalan Governor Pedro de Alvarado.
 Bored with administering Central America, Alvarado had set sail for the south without the crown's authorization, landed on the Ecuadorian coast, and marched inland to the Sierra.
 Most of Alvarado's men joined Benalcázar for the siege of Quito.
 In 1533, Rumiñahui burned the city to prevent the Spanish from taking it, destroying the ancient pre-Hispanic city.

 In 1534 Sebastián de Belalcázar along with Diego de Almagro established the city of San Francisco de Quito on top of the ruins of the secondary Inca capital, naming it in honor of Pizarro.
 It was not until December 1540 that Quito received its first captain-general in the person of Francisco Pizarro's brother, Gonzalo Pizarro.

 Benalcázar had also founded the city of Guayaquil in 1533, but it had subsequently been retaken by the local Huancavilca tribesmen.
 Francisco de Orellana, yet another lieutenant of Francisco Pizarro from the Spanish city of Trujillo, put down the native rebellion and in 1537 reestablished this city, which a century later would become one of Spain's principal ports in South America.